 But most of the time they don’t.
 They could exhaust all of their icy materials that create the brilliant displays before they get close, and all we’re left with is a rock that swings around the Sun and barely makes a peep in the sky!

 You can also blame light pollution, as comets that are deemed “naked eye” level but are not at the levels of bright stars and planets still require you to go to a dark location to glimpse them – and they look ghostly through a telescope.
 Many naked eye level comets, including that of Halley’s Comet’s notoriously disappointing 1986 appearance, would have been considered impressive or even “great” if light pollution didn’t wash them out!
+The same can be argued again for NEOWISE 2020.

 Even if what we think going on is notable and exciting, as a former boss always used to tell me, “perception is reality.”
 Bad impressions are enough to turn people away and cause people to lose interest.
 Therefore, in the case of astronomy, it’s tough enough generating interest in celestial events like the appearance of a comet; so the last thing we want is to create a buzz around something that turns into a non-event for casual observers.